Bathroom Vanity Optimization Advice for Choosing Materials, Storage, and Lighting

 - Accent lighting to highlight design features

-Placement for Best Results
+Best Results Placement

-- Avoid placing a single light directly above the mirror
+- Avoid placing a single light directly above the mirror.

-- Use soft, even lighting to reduce glare
+- Use soft, even lighting to reduce glare.

-Matching Your Bathroom Theme
+Match Your Bathroom Style

 - Color palette